Split verdict for Graham Spanier

 A Scandal Breaks and Escalates

-Spanier's response when the scandal became public in November 2011 angered many.
-His first statement spent more time defending the two senior officials who were charged with perjury (Curley and Schultz) than it did on the crimes of which Sandusky was indicted and later convicted: dozens of counts of sexual abuse of young boys.
+His first statement spent more time defending the two senior officials who were at the time charged with perjury in their comments to investigators -- Curley and Schultz -- than it did on the crimes of which Sandusky was indicted and later convicted: dozens of counts of sexual abuse of young boys.

 "The allegations about a former coach are troubling, and it is appropriate that they be investigated thoroughly.
 Protecting children requires the utmost vigilance," Spanier said at the time.
 "With regard to the other presentments, I wish to say that Tim Curley and Gary Schultz have my unconditional support.
 I have known and worked daily with Tim and Gary for more than 16 years.
 I have complete confidence in how they have handled the allegations about a former university employee.
 Tim Curley and Gary Schultz operate at the highest levels of honesty, integrity and compassion.
 I am confident the record will show that these charges are groundless and that they conducted themselves professionally and appropriately."